 City of Wilmington Receives GFOA’s Distinguished Budget Presentation Award

-City’s Office of Management and Budget is recognized for 28th consecutive year
+Office of Management and Budget is recognized for the 29th consecutive year

-Wilmington Mayor Mike Purzycki and the City Office of Management and Budget Director Robert S. Greco announced today that the Government Finance Officers Association (GFOA) has once again honored Wilmington with its Distinguished Budget Presentation Award for the City’s presentation of its budget to the public.
-This is the 28th consecutive year the City has received the highest recognition given for governmental budgeting, and pertains to the Annual Budget for the Fiscal Year beginning July 1, 2018.
+Wilmington Mayor Mike Purzycki and the City Management and Budget Director Robert S. Greco announced today that the Government Finance Officers Association (GFOA) has again honored Wilmington with its Distinguished Budget Presentation Award for the City’s presentation of its budget to the public.
+This is the 29th consecutive year the City has received the highest form of recognition given for governmental budgeting, and pertains to the Annual Budget for the Fiscal Year beginning July 1, 2018.

 To receive the award, a public entity must publish a budget document that satisfies nationally recognized guidelines for effective budget presentation.
 That includes how well the published budget meets program criteria as a policy document, a financial plan, an operations guide, and a communications device.
 Budget documents must be rated “proficient” in all four categories and fourteen mandatory criteria within those categories to be recognized.